OpenGeoMetadata/GeoCombine/README.md

 A Ruby toolkit for managing geospatial metadata, including:

-- tasks for cloning, updating, and indexing OpenGeoMetdata metadata
+- tasks for cloning, updating, and indexing OpenGeoMetadata metadata
 - library for converting metadata between standards

 ## Installation